alex3683/laxar/docs/manuals/writing_pages.md

 Each entry in the array is an object that can either reference a widget or a [composition](#compositions).
 It thus needs to specify either `widget` or `composition` as key.
 Additionally a page wide unique (even over inheritance) `id` property can be provided.
-This can be useful for debugging and is mandatory in case a widget provides one or more embedded areas (like e.g. the popover widget), which is explained in detail in [TODO](TODO).
+This can be useful for debugging and is mandatory in case a widget provides one or more embedded areas (like e.g. a popover widget), which is explained in detail in [TODO](TODO).
 Finally it is possible to provide the configuration for features of a widget or a composition under the key `features`.

 Here is the example with some simple, exemplary content:
+<a name="example_4"></a>
 ```
 {
    "layout": "popups/layout_one",